-Just click on the link at the top of the page and follow the directions!
+Just click on the link at the top of this page and follow the directions!
 Each child will need to select a username and password as part of the registration process.
 Be sure to remember yours, although the library can help you if you forget.
-You will receive a confirmation email which will contain a link to your summer reading page.
+Going forward, click on the same link to log in to your reading records.

 I've still got more questions.
 How do I contact the library?

 Call the Children’s Room at 617-898-4957, or drop by and see us!

 Help!
 I loved participating in the Children's Summer Reading Program but I'm too old, what do I do?

 Don’t panic!
 The Milton Public Library has a Teen Summer Reading Program too.
 Teens entering grades 7 – 12 can win prizes by logging the books they’ve read and attending library programs.

 Anything you want!
 You can read books, graphic novels, magazines, and even listed to audiobooks.
 Still need inspiration?
 Check out the recommendations on our Summer Reading site.

 When does the program start and end?